ADHD and DoDMERB Waiver: The Complete Parent Guide

 All accommodations must end: extended test time (classroom and standardized), preferential seating, reduced homework, and any other modifications.

-After completing this step, you should have written documentation of 504 or IEP termination, and your student should be taking all tests without accommodations.
+After this step, you should have written termination documentation and your student should be taking all tests without accommodations.

 Parents often focus intensely on the medication timeline but forget to build positive evidence during that period.
 Arriving at DoDMERB with nothing to show for the medication-free period weakens the waiver case significantly.